daniel-register/daniel-register.github.io/content/blog/Why I Have a Website.md

 I think that the reason I got flagged was actually because I customized my URL.
 I remember thinking that it was odd (and very fortunate) that no one had the non-gobbledegook URL reserved before I got there.
 But, it would not surprise me if there had been another account that was flagged for content at that URL, and that this was a case of mistaken identity.
 It wouldn't be the first time [something like this had happened](https://www.wired.com/story/null-license-plate-landed-one-hacker-ticket-hell/)

-I am both:
-* glad that LinkedIn will accept an affidavit, rather than a photo, and
+I appreciate that LinkedIn accepts an affidavit, because that means I don't _have_ to expose my personal information to random third parties.

-* glad that LinkedIn has stopped requesting photos of government ID over email, since
-    * email is not private (encryped) communication
+I am glad that LinkedIn has stopped accepting photos of IDs over email,since email is not encrypted (and therefore public) communication.
-    * it is safest to regard anything in your email as public information.
-    * Anyone sniffing traffic on the internet can read any email that is sent